 Obstructed Electrical Enclosure Fire Plumes

 In addition to the development of new HRR distributions for electrical enclosures, Reference 31 also describes the results of a NIST Fire Dynamics Simulator study to assess the effect of an obstruction above an electronic enclosure on the plume temperature.
-The study suggests that obstructions reduce the plume temperature rise by 38 , provided the enclosure top plate is in the upper half of the compartment and the total area of all openings in the top plate does not exceed 5 of the area of the plate.
-The effect of an obstructed plume can be accounted for in the vertical ZOI calculations by reducing C in Equation by 38 , i.e., by changing C from 9.1 to 5.64.
+The study suggests that obstructions reduce the plume temperature rise by 38 percent, provided the enclosure top plate is in the upper half of the compartment and the total area of all openings in the top plate does not exceed 5 percent of the area of the plate.
+The effect of an obstructed plume can be accounted for in the vertical ZOI calculations by reducing C in Equation 16 by 38 percent, i.e., by changing C from 9.1 to 5.64.
 The obstructed plume temperature correction is not considered in Phase 2 of the present Fire Protection SDP.

 Plume-HGL Interaction

 A plume that penetrates into the HGL will entrain gases at a temperature higher than Ta.
 Heskestad’s plume centerline temperature correlation is still valid, but at heights above the HGL interface the HGL temperature, THGL, must be used instead of Ta.
-This expands the vertical ZOI if it is located above the HGL interface. he analyst may choose to account for the effect by extending the vertical ZOI to the ceiling if it is within a third of the compartment height from the ceiling.
+This expands the vertical ZOI if it is located above the HGL interface.
+The analyst may choose to account for the effect by extending the vertical ZOI to the ceiling if it is within a third of the compartment height from the ceiling.

 Bias Adjustment

-Reference 40 indicates that Heskestad’s plume centerline temperature correlation (Equation ) has a bias () and standard deviation () of 0.84 and 0.33, respectively.
-This means that, on average, the correlation underestimates the plume centerline temperature rise above ambient by 16 .
+Reference 40 indicates that Heskestad’s plume centerline temperature correlation (Equations 16 and 17) has a bias () and standard deviation () of 0.84 and 0.33, respectively.
+This means that, on average, the correlation underestimates the plume centerline temperature rise above ambient by 16 percent.
+However, this bias was not accounted for in the present Fire Protection SDP because it was not used in the vertical ZOI calculations reported in NUREG-2233 (Reference 13).

 Verification

-The Excel workbooks that were developed were verified by comparing the tabulated ZOI values for selected cases with the results of calculations.
+The Excel workbooks that were developed to calculate the vertical ZOIs were verified by comparing the tabulated ZOI values for selected cases with the ZOIs for transient fires reported in NUREG-2233 (Reference 13) and with the results of hand calculations for a Class C motors and Class B dry transformers in a spreadsheet provided by NRC.

 06.03.01.03 Radial ZOI